BradleyA/git-TEST-commit-automation/hooks/README.md

       . . . some methed will notify someone of the results. (not sure which method is going to work for me and you?
       . . . stdout, logs-scrape, tables, email, twitter, slack, call a friand, etc.)

-**git-TEST-cases.sh** - search from top of repository to list TEST directory test cases and manage test cases
+**git-TEST-cases.sh** - list and manage TEST cases in current repository

-**setup-git-TEST-cases.sh** - setup git TEST cases in current repository
+**setup-git-TEST-cases.sh** - setup git-TEST-commit-automation in top directory of current repository

-**uninstall-git-TEST-cases.sh** - uninstall git TEST cases in current repository
+**uninstall-git-TEST-cases.sh** - uninstall git-TEST-commit-automation in current repository

 #### Types of Test Cases